thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 Then, change the network to recurrent-style, for example, :class:`~tianshou.utils.net.common.Recurrent`, :class:`~tianshou.utils.net.continuous.RecurrentActorProb` and :class:`~tianshou.utils.net.continuous.RecurrentCritic`.

 The above code supports only stacked-observation.
-If you want to use stacked-action (for Q(stacked-s, stacked-a)), stacked-reward, or other stacked variables, you can add a ``gym.wrapper`` to modify the state representation.
+If you want to use stacked-action (for Q(stacked-s, stacked-a)), stacked-reward, or other stacked variables, you can add a ``gym.Wrapper`` to modify the state representation.
 For example, if we add a wrapper that map [s, a] pair to a new state:

 - Before: (s, a, s', r, d) stored in replay buffer, and get stacked s;
 - After applying wrapper: ([s, a], a, [s', a'], r, d) stored in replay buffer, and get both stacked s and a.